rticommunity/connextauto-bus/README.md

     # when the working directory contains the databus project as sub-directory
     DATABUS_PROJECT_DIR = databus

-    # when the directory two levels above contains the databus project
+    # when the working directory is two levels above the databus project
-    # as a sub-directory
     DATABUS_PROJECT_DIR = ../../databus